Our Gear

 The Force, which we have dubbed “Skywalker” in reference to both the name of the van and the model of our car, is currently sitting on our friend’s farm until we are ready to go on the trip.
 However we have managed to make it out there a couple times to get ourselves acquainted with what will be our new home for the foreseeable future.

-The Main tent:
+The Main Tent

 We happened upon our current tent by complete chance.
 When road-tripping through South Australia in 2016, our tent at the time (a Coleman dome tent) had an “incident” on the second day of our ten day trip.
 We returned from a long day to find that thanks to the wind, one of the poles had snapped, which tore a hole through the fly and mostly collapsed the tent.
 Having bought it approximately six years prior for $100 and with all the use it got over the years, we knew this day would eventually come and were honestly pretty surprised it had lasted so long.
 Being 8pm in the small town of Port Lincoln, we would have to make due with our tent for the night; finding a replacement would have to wait until the following morning.
-With the help of duct tape and good ole’ fashioned hoping for the best, we were able to make it through the night without the tent coming crashing down on us.
+With the help of duct tape and good ole’ fashioned hoping for the best, we were able to make it through the night without the tent coming crashing down and impaling us with a rogue pole.

 Our original plan had been to eventually replace our tent with an Oz Tent, particularly the 30 second one, but as they say, beggars can’t be choosers so we headed into Port Lincoln to the one outdoor store in town to find our new accommodation for the rest of the trip.
 There we found the Coleman Instant Up 4P.
 Even though it was more than double the setup time of the Oz tent (a full 60 seconds more!), it was a fraction of the price so we figured that would be an acceptable trade off.
 From there, we came back to our site from the night before, ceremoniously bundled up our tent into a nearby bin while reminiscing on all the memories we had created with that tent in tow, and continued on our way.